After an amputation, you may be able to have a prosthetic limb fitted.

 - gently tapping the skin with a face cloth

-- using compression bandages to help reduce swelling and prevent a build-up of fluid inside and around your stump
+- using compression bandages to help reduce swelling and prevent a build-up of fluid inside and around the stump

 - rubbing and pulling the skin around your bone to prevent excessive scarring

-Your physiotherapist will teach you a range of exercises to strengthen the muscles in your remaining limb and improve your general energy levels, so you’re able to cope better with the demands of an artificial limb.
+Your physiotherapist will teach you exercises to strengthen the muscles in your remaining limb and improve your general energy levels, so you’re able to cope better with the demands of an artificial limb.

-Depending on what’s available in your local area, it can be several months before you get your first appointment with a prosthetist (specialist in prosthetic limbs).
+Depending on what’s available in your local area, it can be several months before you get your first appointment with a prosthetist.